Instincts and motives for action

 Sometimes we need to follow the three “anti-motives” instead.
 Following them means you have to

-1. accept withdrawn enjoyment
+- accept withdrawn enjoyment

-2. accept some suffering
+- accept some suffering

-3. accept loss of resources.
+- accept loss of resources.

-Following these goes against the three motives and therefore it is something we need to practise.
+Following these three anti-motives goes against the three motives and therefore it is something we need to practise.
 Following the anti-motives usually gives a primary dissatisfaction or implies its expectation.
 Therefore it is hard to perform an action in accordance with them.
 To find your deep feeling of satisfaction and inner peace, it is necessary to practise the “anti-motives”.
 Enjoyment and pleasure are not the same.
 It could be a good idea to give yourself little challenges to practise following “anti-motives”.
 If in these little exercises, you practise experiencing those feelings that occur when you go against one of the three motives, it will be easier to meet bigger challenges that require the same sort of effort.

 Morning dip

 Every morning after my workout, I go down to the river to take a morning dip.
 I don’t do it to get clean.
 Nor because it’s nice.
 I do it as an exercise in going against the three motives for action.
 Jumping into water which is only at temperaure of 12 degrees is definitely no pleasure.
 It is more like suffering.
 A small suffering but a suffering all the same.
-On the way down, especially if the tarmac is cold on a rainy morning, I get to exercise my handling of the feelings that say “this is a stupid idea”.
-It doesn’t feel like a better idea either when I stick my feet into the ice-cold water or when I disappear under the surface.
+On the way down, especially if the pavement is cold on a rainy morning, I get to exercise my handling of the feelings that say “this is a stupid idea”.
+It doesn’t feel much like a better idea either when I stick my feet into the ice-cold water or when I disappear under the surface.
 However, after splashing some water that my dog catches on the bank, I climb out and get my reward.
 The air feels warmer and the best feeling is sweeping my thick bathrobe around my body and wandering home through the woods.
 Suddenly the whole thing feels like a very good idea.
 Once again, I have become aware of the gain in following the “anti-motives”.
-My hope is that the experience strengthens me in other but maybe a bit bigger challenges awaiting me.
+My hope is that the experience strengthens me for other but maybe a bit bigger challenges awaiting me.

 Some examples of practicing the three anti-motives may include

-• Sticking to a routine
+- Sticking to a routine

-• Practising being hungry
+- Practising being hungry

-• Being present in daily activities
+- Being present in daily activities

-• Walking or exercising when you’d rather do something else
+- Walking or exercising when you’d rather do something else

-• Cooking your food instead of buying it ready-made
+- Cooking your food instead of buying it ready-made

-• Giving up entertainment sometimes
+- Giving up entertainment sometimes

-• Swimming outdoors in the winter
+- Swimming outdoors in the winter

-• Fasting
+- Fasting

-• Eating something that you do not really like
+- Eating something that you do not really like

-• Taking the stairs instead of the lift
+- Taking the stairs instead of the lift

-• Replacing something you really like with something you like less
+- Replacing something you really like with something you like less

 The important thing is that you will find out that it is worth refraining from things that only give a short term reward, that is, primary satisfaction.
 Practise this.
 It will be easier to do things that benefit you and build your TSI with positive secondary effects.